Plane spotting at Perth Airport

 The new lookout is on Dunreath Drive, the road which passes around the south end of the main runway and connects Perth's domestic and international terminals.
-It must be a recent road: neither of my street directories showed it, but Google Maps did (see map below).
-In any case, it is well signposted, using the big white-on-brown signs of the type used for tourist attractions.
+It is accessed from roundabouts on the approaches to either terminal (see map below) and is well signposted, using the big white-on-brown signs of the type used for tourist attractions.

 Upon arriving at the small viewing area car park, the first advantage struck me: it is free.
 Using the viewing windows at the terminals involves parking at these terminals, something I was grateful to avoid.
 Plane spotting is more enjoyable knowing you're not paying through the nose just to park.

 From the car park it is a few minutes walk up a nicely landscaped - and wheelchair accessible - ramp to what is basically an elongated sand hill.
 Plane enthusiasts have used this sand hill unofficially for years, and when you reach the top it is easy to see why.
 It isn't very high, but it is high enough to give unobstructed views over the southern end of the longest of the two runways.
 The international terminal is visible in the distance on the other side, and the substantial security fence around the runway is well and truly overlooked.
 Right in front of you, no more than 200 or 300 meters away, is the end of the runway.